February 6-10, 2019 Annual Cabin Trip: (109 Photos)

 70.

-69. Thursday morning arrived and brought with it cold weather, relatively clear skies, and an awesome breakfast prepared by yours truly consisting of my own homemade Oktoberfest & Italian Moose Sausages, fried eggs and toast.
+69. Thursday morning arrived and brought with it cold weather, relatively clear skies, and an awesome breakfast prepared by yours truly consisting of my homemade Oktoberfest & Italian Moose Sausages, fried eggs and toast.

-68. On Thursday AJ started having an issue with his sled.
-During wide open throttle the sled would loose power, sounding like it was dropping a cylinder.
+68. On Thursday AJ started having an issue with his Vmax.
+During wide open throttle pulls the sled would loose power, sounding like it was dropping a cylinder.
 We checked coolant temperature which was fine, replaced three spark plugs, tested and found one plug boot defective so we picked up 3 new ones in Blaketown but the problem persisted.
 The problem has yet to be fully solved but Ronnie & Bill are troubleshooting towards a solution chasing down possible clutch binding (need inspection/cleaning), fuel delivery problem (maybe bad pump or vacuum pulse line) or a bad coil or two (each cylinder has a single individual coil).

 66. Sooley and French went for a walkabout scouting out Rabbit runs between the cabin & highway and found more damage caused by the family of Beavers living in the little gully in front of the cabin.